geoMOC/gmoc-mpg-gis/docs/units/_unit05/unit05-02_extended_setup.md

 The script thus available provides as intended:

-- a folder structure for the needed data
+- a basic folder structure for data storage and processing and doc
-- folder structure for scripts
 - a list variable containing all paths
 - folder for documentation